niklasbec/Sprint-Challenge-Authentication/README.md

 - [X] What is the purpose of using _sessions_?

+Keeping sessions are important to recognize users that visited our site before.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.

+It hashes our passwords.

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?

+It mixes our hash with salt

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?

+headers, object(payload), signature

 ## Minimum Viable Product